Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 - **Long-Term Engagement**: The model aims to support establishing a long-term engagement between the client and the lead auditor by engaging the lead auditor in all phases.
 This long-term relationship is beneficial for both parties, as the lead auditor gains a deeper understanding of the protocol, while the client can leverage the auditor's expertise and experience in future audits.

 - **Information Transfer**: While the model implies a competitive spirit amongst auditors, it also enforces a spirit of collaboration and knowledge sharing by facilitating the transfer of information from one phase to the next, ensuring that all relevant information is passed on to the next phase.
 The lead auditor is **required** to share the line-by-line comments and walkthrough explanation of the findings with the public auditors.
-The codebase is open to public through the whole process and findings are published as soon as they are identified in the first two phases.
+The codebase is open to the public through the whole process and findings are published as soon as they are identified in the first two phases.

 ## 4.2 Roles and Terminology

 The Diverge-Converge Model engages several roles.

 - **Client**: The individual or organization that owns the protocol and commissions the audit.
 The client bears the audit cost (reward pool).
 - **Lead Auditor**: The individual or organization involved in all phases of the audit.
 The lead auditor is responsible for conducting a comprehensive audit and producing an audit report and a system analysis report in the first phase.
-The lead auditor is also responsible for sharing the line-by-line comments and walkthrough explanation of the findings with the community auditors.
+The lead auditor is also responsible for sharing the line-by-line comments and walkthrough explanations of the findings with the community auditors.
 The lead auditor is highly incentivized by a fixed percentage of the reward pool.
 The lead auditor is also involved across all phases and the dynamic structure of the reward pool and audit score incentivize the lead auditor to identify more vulnerabilities continuously.
 - **Bounty Hunter**: The individual or organization that takes part in the bug bounty.
 The bug bounty is open to all, with no limit on participant numbers.
 The lead auditor and bounty hunters are implicitly in competition, given the dynamic allocation of the reward pool based on findings.
 Valid findings are rewarded as long as they are not identified in previous phases and epochs.
 - **Contestant**: The individual or organization that participates in the selective competition.
 A small group of auditors, typically 3-5 including the lead auditor, are chosen as contestants based on their performance in previous phases and score.
 All valid submissions in this time-boxed competition are rewarded regardless of the duplication.
 - **Judge**: The individual or organization that participates in evaluating the findings from all phases.
 The judge, chosen from a reputable group in the Web3 space, is incentivized by a fixed percentage of the reward pool.